usegalaxy-eu/operations/roles-without-repos.md

 The other two cron jobs are a `docker purge` and `gxadmin cleanup` we most likely dont need docker anymore (also commented out) and can run `gxadmin cleanup` only on one node, because it will lead to conflicts otherwise.
 ### usegalaxy-eu.monitoring
 #### NFS access time in cloud and nfsstat
 This role adds a script to the telegraf exec plugin, which executes several pdsh commands to gather NFS access-time information from all worker nodes.
-It is basically a redundancy of usegalaxy-eu.montor-disk-access-time, so I will merge these roles in a later commit.
+It is basically a redundancy of usegalaxy-eu.montor-disk-access-time, which was merged to monitoring.
 The other part it does without pdsh is collecting the output from nfsstat commant and send it to influxDB
 **This role can and should be moved to monitoring worker completely**

 ### usegalaxy-eu.rsync-to-nfs